 Mix all ingredients together in a large tub.
 Cover and store.
 Feed 1/4lb (about 1/2 cup) per hen each day.

 Add black oil sunflower seeds to boost protein every now and then.

 The protein percentage in this mix is 17.5% which is just about where it needs to be according to my research.
 Laying hens are supposed to have between 15-18%, which makes this feed just right.

 There could be issue with the amount of crude fat in this recipe.
 It is 2.1% in my recipe, and on the bag of non-GMO feed that I was using as a guideline, the minimum amount of crude fat was 2.7%.
-I would like the crude fat level to be higher, because some of the vitamins in a chicken’s diet are fat soluble, and, according to this UGE extension article, fats are the highest energy source in feed.
-It doesn’t sound like an ingredient I want to skimp on, so I’ll be looking for some way to up the fats a bit in future feed batches.
-For now, I will make sure to supplement their diet with something like this Homemade Suet block by Fresh Eggs Daily every now and again, as well as other occasional fatty treats until I can get this part figured out.
+The crude fat level should be higher because some of the vitamins in a chicken’s diet are fat soluble.
+According to this UGE extension article, fats are the highest energy source in feed.
+You can always supplement with a suet block or other fatty treats each week.

 Sources and Other Helpful Reading: